salcedoe/MtMdocs/docs/matlabBasics/BinaryNumbers.md

 ### After this module, you should be able to

-* Count in binary and how to convert binary numbers to decimal (and vice vera)
+* Count in binary and how to convert binary numbers to decimal (and vice versa)

 * Describe how computers store information (hint: it's in binary)